Dennis Starkey

 grass, fills their meat with bad fat and calories, and diminishes nutritional

 ![]() Grassfed BasicsWhat are "grassfed" animal products?
 Most ruminants, including cattle, sheep, goat, bison, are raised on pasture for the first months of their lives.
 The vast majority of them are then transported to distant feedlots where they are "finished" on a grain-based diet.
 Typically, the animals are fed a variety of drugs and feed additives to speed their production and to minimize the health problems that come from eating an artificial diet and living in stressful, crowded conditions.
-This is the type of meat that you find in virtually all grocery stores and restaurants.
-Grassfed animals, by contrast, are raised from birth to market on family farms and ranches.
+This is the type of meat that you find in most grocery stores and restaurants.
+Even most organic meat is finished on grain and often in feedlots.
+Grassfed animals, by contrast, are raised from birth to market on family farms.
 Their diet consists of freshly grazed pasture during the growing season and stored grasses (hay or grass silage) during winter months or drought conditions.
 Read more >> |

 ![]() ![]() Did you know that...Omega 3 Essential fatty acid is only manufactured in green plants.
 Studies